r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 interviewer, then moved them into the code block and wrote the code to implement each comment underneath.

-Some interviews I had required me to implement an "API", which essentially just boiled down to just writing out a function definition.
+Some interviews I had required me to implement an "API", which essentially boiled down to just writing out a function definition.
 Don't do more than you need to, and generally try and get these questions done iteratively (unoptimized -> optimized) unless you know the goal pattern well.